This post is by Bernie Carr, apartmentprepper.com

 If you live in a large city, the risk of a riot is always present.
-Riots can be triggered by many reasons, from rowdy festival goers, the aftermath of a big game, , dissatisfaction with a verdict or official actions, and many others.
+Riots can be triggered by many reasons, from rowdy festival goers, the aftermath of a big game, , dissatisfaction with election results or a verdict, and many others.
 Even people who are lawfully congregating or holding a peaceful protest can unintentionally be swept up in a riot.

 How do you avoid getting hurt in a riot?